Combinatorics of Cremona monomial maps: Application to Cremona maps

 \begin{definition} The {\em Cremona monomial group} of order $n-1$ is the subgroup of the Cremona group of $\pr^{n-1}$ whose elements are Cremona monomial maps. \end{definition} Here we will not distinguish between rational maps $F,G:\pr^{n-1}\dasharrow \pr^{m-1}$ defined, respectively, by forms $f_1,\ldots, f_m$ of the same degree and their multiples $g_1=gf_1,\ldots, g_m=gf_m$ by a fixed form $g$ of arbitrary degree.

 There is a potential confusion in this terminology.
 For instance, in \cite{Kor} one allows for more general maps by considering the free product with certain Klein groups.
-Since our goal is combinatorial we will stick to the above definition of the Cremona monomial group, but will allow for source and target permutation of variables.
+Since our goal is combinatorial we will stick to the above definition of the Cremona monomial group.

 As a matter of notation, the composite of two Cremona maps $F,G$ will be indicated by $FG$ (first $G$, then $F$).
-Likewise, the power composite $FF\cdots F$ of $m$ factors will be denoted $F^m$.
+Likewise, the power composite $F\cdots F$ of $m$ factors will be denoted $F^m$.

 We shift our attention to {\em plane} Cremona monomial maps, i.e., we will study the structure of the Cremona monomial group for $n=3$.
 Consider the maps $H=(x_1^2,x_1x_2,x_2x_3)$ and $S=(x_1x_2,x_1x_3,x_2x_3)$.